nextcardnextcard

 That gap is why transfer partners matter so much.
 A 50,000-point balance redeemed directly might cover a $500 flight.
 The same 50,000 points transferred to the right airline partner could book a business class seat worth $1,500 or more.

-Then again, if you have Preferred Rewards status, you could potentially be earning 2.625 points per dollar spent (which is very good).
+Then again, if you’re in the Premier tier of BofA Rewards, you could potentially be earning 2.625 points per dollar spent (which is very good) with the Bank of America® Travel Rewards credit card.

 When Bank of America Cards Make Sense Despite No Transfer Partners